 If it’s music you want, you can enjoy it here, but it won’t come cheap.
 Artists like Willie Nelson and The Beach Boys have graced the stage.

 Grab a Bite

 For cheap accommodation, pitch your tent at Lake Laureen State Park a few miles Northwest and camp around the lake.
-Fish, go for a swim, walk the trails, bike around the lake or rent a boat (for as little as $10 per hour or $20 per day) while you’re there.
-Sites cost $35 per night.
+Fish, go for a swim, walk the trails, bike around the lake or rent a boat while you’re there.
+Check their website for current site costs.

 Whether you’re visiting friends, staying for a few days during football season or dropping off your firstborn for their freshman year, there’s plenty to explore in and around Tuscaloosa.